TravelTimN/ci-milestone05-fsfw/README.md

 The best part? **Unicorn Attractor** is absolutely free to enjoy with your friends and Bronies!

-If you have any issues or requests regarding the the app, please head over to our support page: [Unicorn Attractor Support Page](https://unicorn-attractor-2bn.herokuapp.com/).
+If you have any issues or requests regarding the the app, please head over to the [Unicorn Attractor Tickets Page](https://unicorn-attractor-2bn.herokuapp.com/tickets/).
 You'll be able to open two different types of Tickets; *Bugs* and *Features*.

-- **BUGS** - If you have any problems or issues using the app, please open a new *Bug* Ticket.
+- **BUGS** - If you have any problems or issues using the app, please open a new ticket for a *Bug*.
 Bug requests are always free!
 - **FEATURES** - If you think we've missed something, or you'd like to see something added to the app, please open a new *Feature* Ticket. (***NOTE**: Features require a small donation, and can gain more donations if others support your Feature.*)

 ---